Kidd254/Rick-Morty/README.md

 # 📖 RICK & MORTY <a name="about-project"></a>

 > Rick & Morty app is an app that is meant to display a list of characters, their residents and other details relevant to them.
-The app makes use of Rick & Morty API to retrieve relevant data for the app
+The app makes use of Rick & Morty API to retrieve relevant data for the app.
+The app has three interfaces.
+The first interface is displayed once the app renders, the second is displayed when a card with residential and location is clicked, and the third one is accessed when a user clicks add note.